 Generator 3's \$250/MWh offer is found to be an Irregular Price Offer.
 If Generator 3 were a stand-alone generator, then it would lose a profitable dispatch opportunity of \$450 (\$10/MWh times 90 MW times 30 minutes).
-A profit-maximising generator without market power A generator offering at efficient variable cost would not make such an offer.
+A generator offering at efficient variable cost would not make such an offer.

-Generator 2 has made an offer above its efficient cost of \$90/MWh, which is not consistent with WEM Rule 2.16A.12.16C.6A and would not be an Economic Price Offer and would result in.
-It is an ilrregular pPrice outcomeOffer under WEM Rules 2.16C.6(c), and (d) -and, if sustained, and if it results in inefficient market outcomes, would be a breach of WEM Rule 2.16A.1-2.16C.5.
+Generator 2 has made an offer above its efficient cost of \$90/MWh, which is not consistent with WEM Rule2.16C.6A and would not be an Economic Price Offer and would result in an Irregular Price Offer under WEM Rules 2.16C.6(c) and (d) and, if it results in inefficient market outcomes, would be a breach of WEM Rule 2.16C.5.